sublimetext-io/docs.sublimetext.io/docs/guide/getting-started/installation.md

 ## 32 or 64 bits?

 **64 bit versions should be preferred.**
+As of Sublime Text 4 there are no (officially supported) 32-bit versions any more.
 Only use a 32-bit version
 if you are having problems with the 64-bit version or you are running a 32-bit operating system.